North Carolina Hardship Licenses and Limited Driving Privileges: How to Get on the Road Again After a DWI

 Contact an Attorney Today

-Definition of Limited Driving Privilege. – A limited driving privilege is a judgment issued in the discretion of a court for good cause shown authorizing a person with a revoked driver’s license to drive for essential purposes related to any of the following:
+Definition of Limited Driving Privileges. – A limited driving privilege is a judgment issued in the discretion of a court for good cause shown authorizing a person with a revoked driver’s license to drive for essential purposes related to any of the following:

 (1) The person’s employment.